-If you planning a trip to the German capital, you could be wondering how many days in Berlin is enough to do it justice and if a 2 to 4 days in Berlin itinerary is sufficient.
+If you’re planning a trip to the German capital, you could be wondering how many days in Berlin is enough to do it justice.
 Since the fall of the wall that divided it, Berlin has grown to become a leading European city break destination.
 Much of this Berlin owes to its links to both the Cold War and World War II- as the frontier of where West met East during the former and as the centre of Nazi power during the latter.

 Besides the historical and cultural gems that Berlin boasts, it lays claim to diverse dining experiences and of course, Christmas markets by the sack full.
-Because of all of these merits, many people flock to figure out how to plan the best Berlin itinerary to get the most out of Germany’s dynamic capital.
+Because of all of these merits, many people flock to figure out how to plan the best 2, 3 or 4 days in Berlin itinerary to get the most out of Germany’s dynamic capital.

 How Many Days in Berlin?